Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures: Experimental

 \subsection{Conditioning}

-The electrode set 007-Cu was conditioned at CERN's DC discharge system \cite{Profatilova2020BDSystem,Profatilova2019Behaviour}, while the sets 038-Cu and 052-Cu at Uppsala's cryogenic discharge system \cite{Jacewicz2020}.
-The systems share the design of the high voltage (HV) scheme and the conditioning procedure that was developed for the RF and DC tests for CLIC project \cite{Profatilova2019Behaviour, Profatilova2020BDSystem, Saressalo2020Classification}.
+The electrode set Cu007@300K was conditioned at CERN's DC test system~\cite{Profatilova2020BDSystem,Profatilova2019Behaviour}, while the sets Cu038@30K and Cu052@10K at Uppsala's cryogenic test system ~\cite{Jacewicz2020}.
+The systems share the design of the high voltage (HV) scheme and the conditioning procedure that was developed for the RF and DC tests for CLIC project~\cite{Profatilova2019Behaviour, Profatilova2020BDSystem, Saressalo2020Classification}.
 The cryogenic system in Uppsala, however, can cool the samples down to 4~K for the tests.

-During the conditioning, HV pulses with 1~$\mu$s width and 1~kHz repetition rate were used for the conditioning at cold and 2~kHz for 007-Cu\footnote{The lower repetition rate at cold was used to maintain the stable temperature.}.
-The change in the repetition rate is not expected to have any significant impact on the experiment \cite{saressaloEffectDcVoltage2020}.
-The conditioning tests were done using breakdown-rate feedback mode, meaning that the HV was ramped up or down over time while monitoring the breakdown rate in order to keep it at 1$\times10^{-5}$ BD/pulse, see~\cite{Profatilova2019Behaviour} for details\footnote{Breakdown rate is calculated using an exponentially weighted moving average method over a 1 million pulses window.}.
-Each electrode set was conditioned only at a single temperature, the 007-Cu at room temperature, while the 038-Cu and 052-Cu were directly cooled down to 30~K and 10~K respectively for the test.
+During the conditioning, HV pulses with 1~$\mu$s width and 1~kHz repetition rate were used for the conditioning at cold and 2~kHz for Cu007@300K.
+Lower repetition rate at cold was used to maintain the stable temperature.
+The change in the repetition rate is not expected to have any significant impact on the experiment~\cite{saressaloEffectDcVoltage2020}.
+Condition tests were performed using breakdown rate feedback mode, which means that the HV was ramped up or down over time while monitoring the breakdown rate to keep it at 1$\times10^{-5}$ BD / pulse; see~\cite{Profatilova2019Behaviour} for details.
+The breakdown rate is calculated using an exponentially weighted moving average method over a 1 million pulses window.
+Each electrode set was conditioned only at a single temperature, the Cu007@300K at room temperature, while the Cu038@30K and Cu052@10K were directly cooled down to 30~K and 10~K respectively for the test.